Author: BC Writer

 Recognising the signs

-Women with Androgenic Alopecia often have thinning hair all over their scalp, although hair loss may be most noticeable at the parting or behind the fringe area.
+Women with this type of genetic hair loss often have thinning hair all over the top of their scalp, although it may be most noticeable at the parting or behind the fringe area.
 Men, by contrast, tend to develop a bald patch and/or receding hairline.

 The Ludwig Scale is used to measure the level of hair loss, ranging from minor thinning (Type I) to noticeable hair loss all over the scalp (Type III).
 Left untreated, it can be harder to boost hair growth and minimise hair loss, which is why it is important to see a hair loss specialist if you notice any signs of thinning hair.